maproulette/maproulette3/DEVELOPMENT.md

 #### Developing with a local back-end server

-1. Install the back-end server using the instructions from the maproulette2 project, if you haven't already
+1. Install the back-end server using the instructions from the maproulette-backend project, if you haven't already

 2. Visit your [OpenStreetMap account](https://www.openstreetmap.org) and go